51Degrees/documentation/src/concepts/data/datakey.md

 A **data key** is a multi-field key intended for use in caching and similar scenarios.

-# Usage example

-A data key builder is used to construct **data keys** by specifying the details of the keys to be included.
-This will often be a subset of the evidence keys stored in a @flowdata instance.

-@dotfile datakey-evidence.gvdot

-The **data key** can then be used to quickly check if the current @flowdata contains the same values for the subset of evidence keys we're interested in as any other from a list.

-@dotfile datakey-check.gvdot

-In the example above, the generated **data key** matches two of the items in the cache on hash code but only one of them when the values of the key fields are checked.

 # Internals

 Exact implementation details for **data key** may vary depending on language.